Do email popups really work?

 Here’s an example of a mobile-friendly popup on Dickies:

 See?
 Their banner is set to full width and its height is less than 250 pixels.
 That’s the size we recommend.

-If you want more freedom, you can also add a trigger before your popup to respect Google guidelines and design a larger popup.
+If you want more freedom, you can also add a trigger before your popup; this allows you to respect Google guidelines yet design a larger popup.

 Here’s what it could look like:

 On desktop, the situation is different.
 You’re free to choose your popup size.